Last Updated on 17th January 2021 by Sophie Nadeau

 Why you must visit Montmartre on your next trip to Paris

-After all, some of the best reasons to hang out in this district include the chance to sip on wine from one of the last working vineyards in the city limits, losing yourself in many a photogenic (read: Instagrammable) location, enjoying a picnic in one of Montmartre’s many parks, or simply soaking up all of the history.
-And if that hasn’t convinced you yet… Perhaps this magical Montmartre photo diary will!
+Some of the best reasons to hang out in this district include the chance to sip on wine from one of the last working vineyards in the city limits, losing yourself in many a photogenic (read: Instagrammable) location, enjoying a picnic in one of Montmartre’s many parks, or simply soaking up all of the history.

 A brief history of Montmartre